-The New Fundraisers: Who Organises Charitable Giving in Contemporary Society? provides a global overview on the purpose and history of fundraising, with in-depth data from an extensive study of UK fundraisers.
-The book is an empirically-based and theoretically-informed account of the makeup and role of fundraisers, how fundraising works in practice and what kinds of skills and training make for an effective fundraising professional.
+In her book, The New Fundraisers: Who Organises Charitable Giving in Contemporary Society? , Dr. Bess provides a global overview of the purpose and history of fundraising, with in-depth data from an extensive study of UK fundraisers.
+The book is an empirically-based and theoretically-informed account of the makeup and role of fundraisers, how fundraising works in practice and what kinds of skills and training make for effective fundraising professionals.

 Commenting on Dr. Breeze's award-winning book, the prize jury commented that, "this excellent volume was selected because of its value as a research study that centers itself outside of the United States.
 Dr. Breeze's book argues that fundraising is about much more than simply 'raising funds' by asking donors, as the process must also include the complex work of cultivation by the practitioner.
 Prior to now, most researchers have focused on individual donors, their characteristics and their motivations.
 Dr. Breeze flips the script and, through empirical research, helps us understand the fundraiser.
 We commend Dr. Breeze for strong research and an accessible book that can forward our field."